ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Deploy amd64 application

-Create a text file named amd64-deployment.yaml with the contents below.
+Create a text file named `amd64-deployment.yaml` with the contents below.
 The amd64 image will only run on amd64 nodes.
-The nodeSelector is used to make sure the continer is only scheduled on amd64 nodes.
+The nodeSelector is used to make sure the container is only scheduled on amd64 nodes.

 ```yaml
 apiVersion: apps/v1